Smoking: Physiology

 Smoking tobacco in any form is harmful to health in many ways, in particular associated with lung cancer.
-A study of the risk of cancers of lung, upper aerodigestive tract and bladder found that pipe smokers had 2.2 times higher risk than non-smokers, cigar smokers had 3.0 times the risk, and cigarette smokers had 5.3 times the risk.
+A study of the risk of cancers of the lung, upper aerodigestive tract, and bladder found that pipe smokers had 2.2 times higher risk than non-smokers, cigar smokers had 3.0 times the risk, and cigarette smokers had 5.3 times the risk.
 Effects for each mode of smoking were stronger in current than former smokers, and in inhalers than in non-inhalers.